Darnol/FS24_SoftwareTesting_Assignments/assignment02/SumofTwoIntegers/Documentation.md

 any boundaries in consideration.
 This implies that the function should work for overflows and the property test makes sure it treats overflows the same way as the built-in `+` operator.

+In the Assets folder there is a code coverage report after the implemented contracts.
+The coverage now is much lower because of branches that cannot be reached.
+These branches are not to be tested but are rather there for future code changes.
+Meaning it is not possible to trigger them from the outside but rather will be triggered when the code is changed in a problematic manner.
+Some test are also not necessary but are left in the code for the sake of this exercise.
+Comments explaining are in the code.